nicholas-davis/mail-client-angular-bootstrap/README.md

 # Mail Client
-The purpose for application is for presentation only.
+This application is for presentation purposes only.

 ##Tools
 - Angular 1.5.8